Green Card Youth Voices Atlanta

 Green Card Youth Voices: Immigration Stories from an Atlanta High School

-Georgia Immigration Research Network founding members, Dr. Darlene Xiomara Rodriguez and Dr. Paul N. McDaniel, along with Dr. Lara Smith-Sitton (Assistant Professor of English at KSU), have partnered with Dr. Tea Rozman-Clark, executive director of Green Card Voices, along with the Latin American Association, Welcoming America, and local Atlanta area public schools, on the production of a new book focused on the diverse stories of immigrants in Atlanta.
+Georgia Immigration Research Network founding members, Dr. Darlene Xiomara Rodriguez and Dr. Paul N. McDaniel, along with Dr. Lara Smith-Sitton (Assistant Professor of English at KSU), have partnered with Dr. Tea Rozman-Clark, executive director of Green Card Voices, along with the Latin American Association, Welcoming America, and local Atlanta area public schools, on the production of a new book focused on the diverse stories of immigrants and refugees in Atlanta.

 Green Card Youth Voices: Immigration Stories from an Atlanta High School is currently in production and will be published in April 2018.
 The Green Card Youth Voices series is a collection of books dedicated to sharing the immigration stories of young, new Americans from all over the country.
 The upcoming Green Card Youth Voices: Immigration Stories from an Atlanta High School is a collection of 30 personal essays written by high school students in the Atlanta area.
 This will be the first book in this series focused on a city in the southeastern United States.
 Included with each essay will be a first-person video narrative, highlighting their personal journey.
 It will include links to the students' video narrative, a study guide, and glossary to help teachers use the book as an educational resource when teaching about immigration.